Melting-Sun/1LBREP1/README.md

+Any other additional information the staff should know about your project. nothing left

-How to run the application
+How to run your application.

 Install project dependencies by running pip install -r requirements.txt